adobe/web-platform-zoo/experiments/web-components-bundler/README.md

 Once deployed, that command will output the URL at which the service can be accessed.

-Notes:
-- When running on Lambda, the crude internal caching mechanism only works if you're lucky, as cached data is stored in the Node.js process.
-We'll need a proper HTTP caching layer, of course.
-- This required switching from plain `rollup` to `@rollup/wasm-node` in this module's dependencies.
+Note that this required switching from plain `rollup` to `@rollup/wasm-node` in this module's dependencies.